-9.5 Ancillary service contracts
+8.5 Ancillary service contracts

 Some reserve may be provided by reducing load through interruptible load ancillary service contracts.
-System Management's latest advice is that 42 MW of interruptible load is assumed to be available.
-This interruptible load can be used at all times to provide SR. Jacobs is not aware of any other SR contracts that will be in effect in the 2016/17 financial year.
+System Management's latest advice is that 55 MW of interruptible load is assumed to be available.
+This interruptible load can be used at all times to provide SR. Jacobs is not aware of any other SR contracts that will be in effect in the 2017/18 financial year.

-Effectively, the SR requirement to be provided by Synergy in period t for the 2016/17 financial year is therefore equal to:
+Effectively, the SR requirement to be provided by Synergy in period t for the 2017/18 financial year is therefore equal to:

-70% largest generating unit-42 MW interruptible load - (72 MW LFAS - Cockburn_LFAS_provision_t).
+70% largest generating unit-55 MW interruptible load - (72 MW LFAS - Cockburn_LFAS_provision_t - NewGen CCGT_LFAS_provision_t15).

-Cockburn's provision of LFAS is subtracted off the 72MW of LFAS provided each period because Cockburn's LFAS is not a suitable substitute for SR (see section 9.2).
+Cockburn's and possibly NewGen Kwinana's provision of LFAS are subtracted off the 72MW of LFAS provided each period because Cockburn's and possibly NewGen Kwinana's LFAS are not a suitable substitute for SR (see section 8.2).

-9.6 Value of reserve shortage
+8.6 Value of reserve shortage